 Recent action by state lawmakers has served to expand the rights and options of childhood sexual abuse survivors in New York when it comes to taking legal action against abusers and others.
-In the sections below we'll explain key provisions of New York's Child Victims Act (passed in 2019), including a "lookback window" that allows the filing of a lawsuit over childhood sexual abuse that occurred years (even decades) ago—even claims that might have been previously barred by filing deadlines—until August 14, 2021.
+In the sections below we'll explain key provisions of New York's Child Victims Act (passed in 2019), including a "lookback window" that allowed the filing of a lawsuit over childhood sexual abuse that occurred years (even decades) ago—even claims that might have been previously barred by filing deadlines—until the window closed on August 14, 2021.

 In the context of a civil lawsuit over harm resulting from sexual abuse, a statute of limitations is a law that sets a strict time limit on the survivor's right to file a lawsuit against the person who committed the abuse—and against any other person, business, or institution that failed to report, prevent, or stop the abuse.

 Claims over harm resulting from childhood sexual abuse are unique among civil lawsuits, not least because it can take an extended amount of time for survivors to come to terms with the abuse, let alone process the resulting trauma.
 At the same time, failure to get a lawsuit filed within the time limit set by the statute of limitations means that survivors will likely lose the right to hold not just abuse perpetrators legally responsible, but also churches, school districts, youth camps, and other organizations that may have failed to fulfill their clear legal duties to protect young people in their care.

 Until 2019, survivors of childhood sexual abuse in New York typically had only a few years to file a lawsuit over their harm, and the clock started ticking on the day they turned 18 years of age.
 Now, under the new statute of limitations rules created by the Child Victims Act, most survivors can file a lawsuit against abusers (and others who may bear legal responsibility for the abuse) until they reach 55 years of age.